whoskite/funquotes-website/README.md

 # Fun Quotes Website

 A modern web application that provides users with inspiring and entertaining quotes.
-Built with Next.js and styled with Tailwind CSS.
+Built with Next.js and styled with Tailwind CSS..

 ## Features